nerfstudio-project/nerfstudio/docs/index.rst

   :alt: nerfstudio
   :class: only-dark

-Neural Volumetric Rendering
-"""""""""""""""""""""""""""""

-All-in-one repository for state-of-the-art NeRFs.

-nerfstudio provides a simple API that allows for a seamless and simplified end-to-end process of creating, training, and testing NeRFs.
+Nerf.Studio provides a simple API that allows for a simplified end-to-end process of creating, training, and testing NeRFs.
 The library supports a **more interpretable implementation of NeRFs by modularizing each component.**
-With more modular NeRFs, not only does your code become far more user-friendly, but using this framework also makes it easier for the community to build upon your implementation.
+With more modular NeRFs, we hope to create a more user-friendly experience in exploring the technology.
+Nerf.Studio is a contributer friendly repo with the goal of buiding a community where users can more easily build upon each other's contributions.

-It's as simple as plug and play with nerfstudio!
+It's as simple as plug and play with Nerf.Studio!

 Ontop of our API, we are commited to providing learning resources to help you understand the basics of (if you're just getting start), and keep up-to-date with (if you're a seasoned veteran) all things NeRF.
 As researchers, we know just how hard it is to get onboarded with this next-gen technology.
 So we're here to help with tutorials, documentation, and more!

 Finally, have feature requests?
 Want to add your brand-spankin'-new NeRF model?
-Have a new dataset? **We welcome any and all contributions!** Please do not hesitate to reach out to the Nerf Studio team with any questions.
+Have a new dataset? **We welcome any and all contributions!** Please do not hesitate to reach out to the Nerf.Studio team with any questions.

-We hope Nerf Studio enables you to build faster 🔨 learn together 📚 and contribute to our NeRF community 💖.
+We hope Nerf.Studio enables you to build faster 🔨 learn together 📚 and contribute to our NeRF community 💖.

 |